Beach Use Permits – Horseback Riding

 COVID-19 UPDATES, INFORMATION & ASSISTANCE HOTLINES: For Information regarding St. Johns County's response to coronavirus disease 2019 (COVID-19), including closures, cancellations, access to facilities, and assistance hotlines, please visit our St. Johns County Corona Virus (COVID-19) Response site.

-Vilano Beach Driving Access and Surfside Park Parking Lot Closed Beginning September 8 – Due to a beach renourishment project that will restore critically-eroded shoreline and dunes, vehicular access to Vilano Beach will be restricted beginning September 8.
+Vilano Beach Driving Access and Surfside Park Parking Lot Closed – Due to a beach renourishment project that will restore critically-eroded shoreline and dunes, vehicular access to Vilano Beach will be restricted.
 In addition, the Surfside Park parking lot and pedestrian beach access point will be closed, and on-beach driving, horseback riding, and commercial fishing will be restricted from Vilano Beach to Serenata Ocean Villas.
 The project is scheduled to be complete in early 2021.
 For more information, please call 904.209.0260.
 Follow the progress of this project.

 Planning Your Ride

 Mickler’s Landing Access

 Ride 7 days a week.
 No time restriction.

 Saturday, Sundays & Federal Holidays: Ride before 9am & after 5pm (tides permitting).

 - May 1 – September 15